opercoder/kubernetes/Common definitions.md

 ### ConfigMaps
 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
 A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+### Deployment
+A Deployment provides declarative updates for Pods and ReplicaSets.
+You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.
 ***
 _This info from https://kubernetes.io/docs/._